 What if I give too much?

 You are unlikely to cause harm if you give an extra dose of Azathioprine by mistake.
 If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine or packaging with you if you telephone for advice.

 We use medicines to make our children better, but sometimes they have other effects that we don’t want (side effects).

 If your child gets flu-like symptoms, sore throat, or unusual bleeding or bruising, contact your doctor, as there may be a problem with your child’s blood.

-If your child starts being sick every few hours, has stomach pains, is very sleepy or has jaundice (the skin or eyes look yellow), take them to your doctor or hospital straight away, as there may be a problem with your child’s liver.
+If your child is sick more than once, has stomach pains, is very sleepy or their skin or whites of the eyes have a yellow tinge, contact your doctor or take your child to hospital straight away, as there may be a problem with your child’s liver.

 Other side-effects you need to know about

 Your child may get some of the following side effects when they first start taking Azathioprine.
 These usually wear off after a few days as your child gets used to the medicine.
 If they are still a problem after a week, or you are worried, contact your doctor but continue to give Azathioprine.

 Your child may feel sick (nausea) and have some diarrhoea.
 It may help to give Azathioprine with some food or shortly afterwards.